RaquelPlaza/angular5-dojo/README.md

 ```
 let result : IPlan;
 result = {
     name : res.name,
     description: res.description,
     starting: res.starting,
     finishing: res.finishing,
     location: res.location,
     id: res.id
 }
 return result;
 ```

-This allows us the option to check each value of the response to make sure any items that are critical are not null and we can separate combined data items like date times into separate variables if we need to!
+This allows us the option to check each value of the response to make sure any items that are critical are not null and we can separate combined data items like date times into separate variables if we need too!

 ### Components as Components

 So far we’ve looked at components in the context of pages, however, they are much more powerful than that.
-Let’s say we have a feature that needs to work in exactly the same way where ever it is used in our case an error notification.
-We don’t want to duplicate the html on every page.
+Let’s say we have a feature that needs to work in exactly the same way where ever it is used.
+In our case an error notification.
+We don’t want to duplicate the html and functionality on every page.

 Let’s create a new component called error-notification in the shared folder